 Kekaula continues thoughtfully, “I couldn’t tell you the last time I did something like that.
 Well yeah I could.
 I remember when Nevermind came out, I did that same thing.
 I remember where I was; I remember the room I was in, I remember everything.
 So rare.
 Everyone wanted to be that kind of a songwriter, not necessarily sound like that, but have songs that were so self-explanatory, to me there was an ease in the way you heard that”.

 Though The Bellrays do have straightforwardness and power in the way their music can be heard, record companies had the overriding power of influencing the masses.
 Kekaula states, “That being said, I think grunge was what got in the way of anyone ever hearing what we were doing.
 Because we weren’t from Seattle.
 And that wasn’t Nirvana’s fault.
 That is the way everyone would be pushing things those days and that’s when it became what I called zip-code rock.
 And not just rock.
 Music.
 You had to be from that zip-code where that something special was happening in order for anyone to even look at you.
 Record labels in the northwest at that time wouldn’t listen to you.
 I remember they said: ‘Honey, we have enough good music up here, we don’t need to look outside’.
 I remember thinking: ‘You are talking about today, there’s will always be a tomorrow’.
 Maybe they didn’t like what we were doing and that’s fine.
 I used to think it was really incredible that this is what they were thinking.
-I think for our career as musicians, we’ve always been we were marred by these trends.
+I think for our career as musicians, we’ve always been we were marred by these trends. [pullquote]When we first started, with punk rock, we were finding our edge and everything and I remember them saying, ‘Oh you’re a girl group, we’re not really into that; we’re into screaming chick punk rock not girls that can actually sing’.[/pullquote] I remember them telling me that and I’m like “What kind of fucken punk rock is that?
+If you’re going to be discriminatory, do you even know what punk rock is?
+You know even Miles Davis is punk rock; it’s supposed to be something that is not the norm, and you’re saying because I am not the norm, you are not going to listen to me?”

 “In the end, you just start seeing that more and more people are trying to get to this place where they do not have to think; I get to say that this is punk rock and this equals that and that makes it easy but it doesn’t necessarily make it the best thing that you can do.
 They were taken advantage of.
 This idea that we will milk everything for what it is worth.
 People are always going to buy music, we won’t ever have to worry about that.
 We can just basically re-package Nirvana, or whatever the new group is, over and over again.
 And we’ll just keep doing that over and over again and no one will know any different, and low and behold they realise people don’t always have to buy music, they can stop anytime they want to.
 Oh my god, they have stopped.
 When you start looking at anything based solely on money and how much money you’re gonna make off of something, you are going to run into problems.
 Especially when you are talking about creative intrigue, there’s no way you’re going to always feed that.
 There’s just no way you can do that and stay true to yourself”.